golanlevin/DrawingWithMachines/lectures/topics/walking_a_dot/README.md

 ## 1.2.
 Parametric Curves

-Here we discuss *parametric* curves, where each point `(x,y)` on the curve is computed using functions of some other number — the parameter `t`.
+Another strategy for walking a dot is to use *parametric* curves, where each point `(x,y)` on the curve is computed using functions of some other number — the parameter `t`.
+Note how each dimension (x and y) can have its own independent function of the parameter:

 ```
 x = f(t);
 y = g(t);
 ```

+You can make up your own functions `f(t)` and `g(t)` but it's worth looking at some well-known examples of parametric curves, below.

 ### 1.2.1.
 Case Study: Spirograph Curves